Kettenis - Am Busch - East Belgium Go to content

 Kettenis viewpoint indicator

 The Kettenis panorama board is on the edge of the woods in the district known as 'Am Busch'.
 A bench invites passers-by to stop off for a break at this idyllic location.
 It stands at hiking node no. 26, between cycling nodes 45 and 34.
-Because of th
+Because of the distance between the various historical buildings, it makes good sense to explore them by car or bike.

 2